 Please note that we do not calculate grades or assign credits.
-We also do not accept parent calculated grades or assigned credits for core coursework.
-This includes parent created curriculum and retail curriculum products.
-Except for grades and credits earned for extracurricular activities, courses, credits, and grades must be documented on official school transcripts.
+Except for grades and credits earned for extracurricular activities, students seeking a high school diploma must have all courses, credits, and grades documented on official school transcripts.

 We accept transcripts from the following schools:

 - Florida Virtual School (FLVS).
 FLVS documents courses, final grades, and credits earned on official and unofficial student transcripts.